 2. What is the Flask framework?

-Flask in the top 20 most wanted web frameworks according to the 2022 Stack Overflow Survey—not bad for what’s referred to as a microframework.
+Flask is in the top 15 most desired web frameworks, according to the 2023 Stack Overflow Survey—not bad for what’s referred to as a microframework.

 Why this name tag?
 Essentially because it doesn’t rely on other tools or programming libraries in order to function.
 At just over 11 years old, Flask is roughly the same age as the more famous Python web framework, Django.